Washington gets 8 sacks, rallies for 27-17 win over Eagles

 Wentz threw a 6-yard TD pass to Ertz and a perfect 34-yard toss to Dallas Goedert in the first half.

-''I put our defense in a bad spot a couple occasions,'' said Wentz, who finished 24 of 42 for 270 yards. ''I gotta be better.
-I'll own that.''
+“I put our defence in a bad spot a couple occasions," said Wentz, who finished 24 of 42 for 270 yards.
+"I gotta be better.
+I’ll own that.”

 STATS AND STUFF